 Sponsors are guaranteed a certain number of seats depending on the type of seminar.
 If sponsorships are split among brands the number of seats will be divided amongst the total number of sponsors.

 How does Tales of the Cocktail acquire the sponsor products?

 Tales of the Cocktail will place an order for all spirits used in the seminars through a Louisiana distributor.
 For traditional and technique seminars there are no additional costs to the brands for the spirit purchased.

 Exclusive Tasting Sponsors: Tales of the Cocktail will invoice the event sponsor an additional sponsorship fee amounting for the dollar amount of the purchased product, inclusive of tax.
-Sponsorship dollars and product donation will be a tax free donation to the New Orleans Culinary and Cultural Preservation Society, a 501(c)3 non-profit corporation.
+Sponsorship dollars and product donation will be a tax free donation to the Tales of the Cocktail Foundation, a 501(c)3 non-profit corporation.

 Can I distribute promotional items in my seminar?